SzymonDrosdzol/obsidian-brain/Brain/root.research.ideas.pagedout-agent-article.md

 ```

 ## TODO
-- [ ] Discuss with Luca a research day to write an article
+- [ ] #todo Discuss with Luca a research day to write an article
-- [ ] Write the damn article
+- [ ] #Research  Write the damn article